peanutbutterchicken/anoboard/README.md

 4. **Run the Application:**
     *   Open your web browser and navigate to http://localhost/anoboard (make sure the folder name matches your directory in htdocs).
+## Contributing

+Contributions, issues, and feature requests are welcome!

+1. Fork the project.

+2. Create your feature branch (git checkout -b feature/AmazingFeature).

+3. Commit your changes (git commit -m 'Add some AmazingFeature').

+4. Push to the branch (git push origin feature/AmazingFeature).

+5. Open a Pull Request

 ## License
 Distributed under the [MIT](https://choosealicense.com/licenses/mit/) License.
 See LICENSE for more information.